sstirlin/MSBX5420Spring2019/0601installspark/README.md

 In this directory you will see a file named `docker-compose.yml`.

 If you are curious, go ahead and open it up in `nano`.
-Basically, this file describes how to stand up a "real" Spark cluster (with a dedicated master node and a single worker node) and a "real" HDFS cluster (with a dedicated namenode and a single datanode).
+Basically, this file describes how to launch (and knit together) several docker containers that make up our Spark and HDFS clusters.
+We will discuss this more in class.

 Think of this file as replacing a bunch of individual `docker run ...` commands.
 We will use a helpful command called `docker-compose` to manage our little mini